swerling/swiftemit/README.md

 }
 ```

-Payloads can **be instances of Any type, but typically will
+Payloads can be instances of Any type, but typically will
 by objects (class instances), structs, or enum values.

-##### Emit those payloads
+##### Emit instances of those payload types

 ```
 class MyClass: EmitterClass {
+  func notifyColorChange() {
+    emit(ColorChange(color: "red"))
     ...
-  func myFunc() {
-    ...
-    emit(ColorChange(color: color))
-    ...
 ```

 For classes, adding the extension EmitterClass is enough to make it an Emitter.

 Structs can be emitters too, by adding the 'Emitter' extension.
-But there is a little extra work and some gotchas, so see StructEmitTests.swift
+But there is a little extra work and some gotchas on structs, so see [StructEmitterTests.swift](SwiftEmitTests/StructEmitterTests.swift)
 for an illustrative example.

-##### Register handlers of events
+##### Register event handlers

-Register handler of events carrying payloads of a given _type_.
+Register handlers for a given payload type like this:
-The payloads emitted above will be in the event's 'payload' field.

-Either pass a function or use trailing closure syntax to register a handler for an event:
 ```

+// Using trailing closure...:

-// using trailing closure syntax: myEmitter.on(ColorChange.self) { event in
+myEmitter.on(ColorChange.self) { event in
   guard let payload = event.payload as?
-ValueChange else { return }
+ColorChange else { return }
   print("The new color for myObject is \(payload.color)") }

-// or by passing a function:
+// ...or by passing a function:

 func colorChanged(event: Event) {
   guard let payload = event.payload as?
-ValueChange else { return }
+ColorChange else { return }
   print("The new color for myObject is \(payload.color)") }
 myEmitter.on(ColorChange.self, run: colorChanged)